 RENFE trains

-Officially La Red de los Ferrocarriles Españoles, RENFE trains refer to the Spanish railway network.
-RENFE Cercanías are regional commuter trains that operate in Spain's major cities.
-RENFE trains are part of the integrated tariff system in Barcelona, although non-integrated fares are also available.
+Officially La Red de los Ferrocarriles Españoles, RENFE trains refer to the national railway network.
+RENFE Cercanías are regional commuter trains that operate in Spain’s major cities.
+Local RENFE trains are part of the integrated tariff system in Barcelona, although non-integrated fares are also available.
 These trains link surrounding towns to Barcelona, while some RENFE stations connect with the Metro and FGC.

-Taxis
+Taxis in Barcelona

-Barcelona's black and yellow taxis are plentiful and easy to hail.
+Barcelona’s black and yellow taxis are plentiful and easy to hail.
 Rates are reasonable and should be posted in the cab.
 Expats should ensure the meter is reset before they begin their journey.
+Tipping is not required and will probably result in a surprised but happy driver.
+Some people give the driver the remaining change or a small tip of around 5 percent.

 Drivers are generally trustworthy, friendly and reliable.
-While some may understand some basic English, it is very helpful for expats to have their destination in writing or to know a landmark near it to avoid pronunciation confusion.
+While some may understand some basic English, it is very beneficial for expats to have their destination in writing or to know a landmark near it to avoid pronunciation confusion.

 Walking in Barcelona